isomerpages/nlb-biblioasia/articles-archive/features/_posts/2021-06-03-post-mulans-many-faces-the-different-versions-in-the-asian-childrens-literature-collection.md

 [^26]: Young, E. (2004).
 I, Doko: The tale of a basket.
 New York: Philomel Books (Call no.: RAC 813.54 YOU)

-[^27]: Stories from Asia: The Asian children’s literature collection, 2016, pp. 22–25.
+[^27]: *Stories from Asia: The Asian children’s literature collection*, 2016, pp. 22–25.

-[^28]: Stories from Asia: The Asian children’s literature collection, 2016, p.
+[^28]: *Stories from Asia: The Asian children’s literature collection*, 2016, p.
 24.

-[^29]: Stories from Asia: The Asian children’s literature collection, 2016, p.
+[^29]: *Stories from Asia: The Asian children’s literature collection*, 2016, p.
 25.

-[^30]: Stories from Asia: The Asian children’s literature collection, 2016, p.
+[^30]: *Stories from Asia: The Asian children’s literature collection*, 2016, p.
 25.

 [^31]: Herring, A., & Hirose, T. (1969). *Otogi-Banashi: A miniature toy-book from Japan*.
 Tokyo: Ise-Tatsu.
 (Call no.: RCLOS 895.63 HER)